-More than seven centuries before Jesus’ birth in Nazareth, Isaiah spoke to the inhabitants of Judah.
-It was a time of political turmoil and subsequent adversity.
-The prophet’s message to the beleaguered nation pierced the darkness of despair like a pinpoint of light at the end of a long and dreary tunnel.
+More than seven centuries before Jesus’ birth in Nazareth, the prophet Isaiah spoke to the inhabitants of Judah.
+It was a time of political turmoil.

 The people who walked in darkness have seen a great light; those who dwelt in the land of the shadow of death, upon them a light has shined (Isa.
 9:1-2).

-Using verbs in what is commonly referred to as the prophetic perfect tense, Isaiah describes future events as being so certain it is as though they had already happened.
+Using verbs in what is commonly referred to as the prophetic perfect tense, Isaiah described future events as being so certain it is as though they had already happened.

 It is worth noting that the phrases, “a Child is born” and “a Son is given,” are not simply two ways of saying the same thing.
-These two phrases are significant in describing the unique nature of the Messiah.
+These two phrases are significant descriptors of the unique nature of the Messiah.

-• The second, coupled with the context in the remainder of the verse, communicates His deity as the One who has always existed as the second person of the Godhead.
+- The second, coupled with the context in the remainder of the verse, communicates deity as the One who has always existed as the second person of the Godhead.

 “but when the fullness of time was come, God sent forth His Son born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons“ (Gal.
 4:4).